-Written by Claire Richer, Director, Offshore Wind, American Clean Power Association
+By Claire Richer, director, offshore wind, American Clean Power Association

 Fast forward to 2022.
-European maritime companies are coming over to this side of the Atlantic to aid in the development of the United States’s nascent offshore wind industry.
-Reaching America’s goal of deploying 30,000 MW of offshore wind by 2030 will create up to 83,000 jobs and new opportunities for American mariners.
-Today, however, the U.S. only has 7 turbines (42 MW) of offshore wind compared to Europe’s over 5,800 turbines (24,837 MW).
+European maritime companies are coming over to this side of the Atlantic to aid in the development of the nascent offshore wind industry in the U.S. Reaching the U.S. goal of deploying 30,000 MW of offshore wind by 2030, will create up to 83,000 jobs and new opportunities for U.S. mariners.
+Today, however, the U.S. only has seven turbines (42 MW) of offshore wind compared to Europe’s over 5,800 turbines (24,837 MW).
 To catch up and quickly build a domestic manufacturing sector, we need to learn from the European experience, just as those Norwegian boat captains learned anchor handling skills from Nolty Theriot’s Cajun captains.

 Each offshore wind project will use more than 25 different types of vessels for construction, operations, and maintenance.
-The majority of these vessels will be built in America and crewed by Americans over the lifetime of the projects.
-American vessel operators are already learning from the European experience by using vessel designs for new U.S. vessels and conducting skills training with European vessel operators.
+The majority of these vessels will be built in the U.S. and crewed by U.S. mariners over the lifetime of the projects.
+U.S. vessel operators are already learning from the European experience by using vessel designs for new U.S. vessels and conducting skills training with European vessel operators.
 Offshore wind projects will also use specialized foreign-flagged offshore wind construction vessels that have decades of experience building wind farms in Europe.
-These European operators are doing trainings with American vessel companies to ensure that their vessels can work together.
+These European operators are doing training with U.S. vessel companies to ensure that their vessels can work together.

-It’s important to note that all of this will be done in accordance with the Jones Act, a U.S. law which requires that transportation of merchandise between two U.S. points, such as a U.S. port and an offshore wind turbine, is on a coastwise-qualified vessel – i.e., a vessel built in the U.S., owned by Americans, and crewed by Americans.
-Customs and Border Protection, the agency in charge of interpreting the Jones Act, has determined that foreign-flagged vessels (such as these European construction vessels) can conduct heavy lifts off the coast of the U.S. in accordance with the Jones Act.
+It’s important to note that all of this will be done in accordance with the Jones Act — a U.S. law which requires that transportation of merchandise between two U.S. points, such as a U.S. port and an offshore wind turbine — on a coastwise-qualified vessel (a vessel built in the U.S., owned by Americans, and crewed by Americans).
+Customs and Border Protection, the agency in charge of interpreting the Jones Act, has determined that foreign-flagged vessels (such as European construction vessels) can conduct heavy lifts off the coast of the U.S. in accordance with the Jones Act.